 Every year over 2,000 veterans turn to us for help; this number of veterans contacting us for help indicates that the stigma of mental health is reducing.
 However, it shows the importance of ensuring all veterans can receive the life-saving mental health support they need and deserve.

 Combat Stress 100

-Unfiltered, unguarded and profoundly moving, the accounts from veterans highlight the agony of living with PTSD and the toll mental health conditions can have on veterans and their families.
+In November 2020, in honour of Armistice Day, we released the Combat Stress 100 project – a true insight into the impact of living with military trauma.
+Unfiltered, unguarded and profoundly moving accounts from UK veterans highlight the agony of living with PTSD and the toll this, and other complex mental health conditions, can have on veterans and their families.

 If you have been impacted by your time in the Forces, if you are still in the Forces and need support, or if you’re the loved one of a veteran or currently serving member of the Forces and want to talk, then we’re here to help.